rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "GraphQL for React, Angular, Node and Co." "graphql-everywhere" %}}

 GraphQL is not just exciting for React developers, though.
 While Facebook showcased GraphQL on a client-side application with React, it is decoupled from any frontend or backend solution.
 The reference implementation of GraphQL is written in JavaScript, so the usage of GraphQL in Angular, Vue, Express, Hapi, Koa and other JavaScript libraries on the client-side and server-side is possible, and that's just the JavaScript ecosystem.
-GraphQL does mimic REST's query language-agnostic interface between two entities, such as client or server.
+GraphQL does mimic REST's programming language-agnostic interface between two entities, such as client or server.

 {{% sub_chapter_header "Who is using GraphQL?" "graphql-who-is-using" %}}

-Facebook is the driving company behind the GraphQL specification and reference implementation in JavaScript, but other well-known companies are also using for their applications.
+Facebook is the driving company behind the GraphQL specification and reference implementation in JavaScript, but other well-known companies are also it for their applications.
 They are invested in the GraphQL ecosystem due to the huge demand for modern applications.
-Beyond Facebook, GraphQL has also been used by these well-known scompanies:
+Beyond Facebook, GraphQL has also been used by these well-known companies:

 * GitHub {{% a_blank "[1]" "https://githubengineering.com/the-github-graphql-api/" %}} {{% a_blank "[2]" "https://youtu.be/lj41qhtkggU" %}}
 * Shopify {{% a_blank "[1]" "https://shopifyengineering.myshopify.com/blogs/engineering/solving-the-n-1-problem-for-graphql-through-batching" %}} {{% a_blank "[2]" "https://youtu.be/2It9NofBWYg" %}}